saltysystems/overworld/doc/demo.md

 So there's a few things going on here.
-First, we define some opcodes which are a couple of bytes at the beginning of the message that let's the client and saline determine which function to use to decode or encode the message.
+First, we define some opcodes which are a couple of bytes at the beginning of the message that let's the client and ow determine which function to use to decode or encode the message.

 For messages that are received by the server, we need to define a client-to-server handler, or `c2s_handler`.
-This should be a 3-tuple with the module, function, and arity (MFA) that Saline will call whenever it receives a message prefixed by the appropriate opcode.
-Since `join`, `part,` and `send` are messages that come from the client, we inform Saline that they will have corresponding `c2s_handler` functions when messages come in.
+This should be a 3-tuple with the module, function, and arity (MFA) that Overworld will call whenever it receives a message prefixed by the appropriate opcode.
+Since `join`, `part,` and `send` are messages that come from the client, we inform Overworld that they will have corresponding `c2s_handler` functions when messages come in.

-One thing that Saline will do to determine how to associate your protobuf messages with callbacks is inspect the name of your handler and assume that the protobuf message has the same name.
+One thing that Overworld will do to determine how to associate your protobuf messages with callbacks is inspect the name of your handler and assume that the protobuf message has the same name.
 For the `send/2` function, it doesn't seem all that great to call our messages "send", I'd much rather have a name like `chat_msg` - where "send" is the verb and "chat_msg" is the object being sent.
-So here I add the `c2s_proto` option to instruct Saline to use the "chat_msg" definition in our Protobuf file instead of looking for "send".
+So here I add the `c2s_proto` option to instruct Overworld to use the "chat_msg" definition in our Protobuf file instead of looking for "send".

 For the remaining message, we don't expect clients to send `state_transfer`